Strafgesetzbuch: § 131: Representation of violence (Gewaltdarstellung)

 Outlaws the dissemination or public display of media "which describe cruel or otherwise inhuman acts of violence against human or humanoid beings in a manner which expresses a glorification or rendering harmless of such acts of violence or which represents the cruel or inhuman aspects of the event in a manner which injures human dignity".

 This section was used as the legal basis for confiscating some horror movies and a few video games such as Mortal Kombat, Manhunt, and Condemned.

 § 140: Rewarding and approving crimes

 Outlaws rewarding or approving of crimes "publicly, in a meeting or through dissemination of writings […], and in a manner that is capable of disturbing the public peace".
 This only applies to crimes where failure to report is an offense (§ 138), among them preparation of a war of aggression (§ 80), murder, robbery, treason, and counterfeiting money.

 This section formed the grounds for the lawsuit against Holger Voss.

 § 175: Homosexual acts between men (repealed)

-This section, which was in force in some form or other from 1871 to 1994, criminalized sexual acts between males under circumstances that varied as the law was modified over the years.
-Acts between consenting adults, if not done in the context of prostitution, were excluded from prosecution in 1969.
-Until 1969 the section also criminalized sexual acts between humans and animals.
-No corresponding legislation against lesbian sex acts existed.
+In 1871, the German Empire made homosexual acts between men illegal as "unnatural fornication" (widernatürliche Unzucht), with a sentence of imprisonment for six months if convicted.
+In Nazi Germany the law was severely escalated: the sentence was increased to 10 years and one could be convicted upon mere suspicion by the authorities.

+After World War 2 and the partition of Germany, the law was diluted over time.
+In West Germany homosexual acts between men above the age of 21 were decriminalized; in the German Democratic Republic (East Germany) the ban was deleted in 1968.
+After reunification, the ban was fully repealed in 1994.